luna/luna-book/visualizations.md

     Scatter

 class DataSeries:
+    DataSeries
+    DataSeriesVal:
         data:: List Int
         type:: PlotType
 ```
-Data series can be an Int list and the plot type can be `Scatter` , `Pie` or `Bar`.
-I will create separate type called `PlotType`.
-Additional helpers for `DataSeries` are defined to make creating JSON more simple and straightforward.
 To use it in JS we need to define `toJSON` method on each of the classes.
 ```
 class PlotType:
     Bar